 If we see BRI as a story, then of course that story is only partially told at the moment.
 We don’t know where this will end up – and nor does China.
 What we do know is that China’s leadership has invested great diplomatic capital in it and seems willing to follow this up with cold, hard cash.
 We also know that some of those hearing the story are not keen on what they are hearing – particularly India.
 And we also know that in the United States, figures like former Trump advisor Steve Bannon have seen the whole idea as evidence of China’s desire to take America on and claim global pole position.

 The one thing we can say about the idea so far is that it testifies to the ways in which China today is an intrinsically global power, and how its influence creeps into areas it has never reached before.
-BRI is a story we can chose to play a part in, or chose to ignore.
+BRI is a story we can choose to play a part in, or choose to ignore.
 But that ignorance will have consequences because this story is not a fictional one.
 It is taking place in the real world.
 And like it or not, it will have an impact because the key players – the Chinese – clearly want to believe the story they are telling the rest of the world.

-Kerry Brown is Professor of Chinese Studies and Director of the Lau China Institute, King’s College, London, and an Associate on the Asia Programme at Chatham House.
+Dr. Kerry Brown is Professor of Chinese Studies and Director of the Lau China Institute, King’s College, London, and an Associate on the Asia Programme at Chatham House.
 His most recent book is 'China’s World: What Does China Want' (I B Tauris, 2017).